TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/008 File data component.md

 Now, also add the following dependencies:

-1) WebAPI -> Entities
+1) Application -> Domain
-2) WebAPI -> Domain
+2) WebAPI -> Application
 3) WebAPI -> FileData

-4) Domain -> Entities
+Now, because Application -> Domain, and FileData -> Application, we get a "transitive" dependency: FileData -> Application -> Domain.
+The point is, FileData gets access to the model classes in Domain.'

 ### Next up

-Now we are ready to start implementing functionality.
+Now we are almost ready to start implementing functionality.

 We will start by getting the storage functionality in place.